ralleyne531/ralleyne531/README.md

 - 👋 Hi, I’m @ralleyne531, I'm From NJ and I am currently an undergrad at Wake Forest University with a Computer Science Major
 - 👀 I’m interested in Web and Software Development, Hacking, Graphic Design, Gaming, Music, and Fashion
-- 🌱 I’m currently learning Web Development and good project outlining/methods.
-Additonally I am currently practicing in illustrator and working towards my major
+- 🌱 I’m currently working in Web Development, SWE and practicing good project outlining/structure.
-- 💞️ I’m looking to collaborate on Web Development mostly but also any and all projects that would improve my all around skills
+- 💞️ I’m looking to collaborate on Web Development mostly but also any and all projects that would improve all around skills
 - 📫 How to reach me - right here on github!
-Also follow twitch @akaShidi, twitter and tiktok @rkalleyne_

 <!---
 ralleyne531/ralleyne531 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.